 This topic provides guidance for preparing an air-gapped environment and installing an air-gapped environment system for a straightforward installation of Anaconda Server, as detailed in Air gap installation.

-The installer is a self-extracting binary (ate-x.x.x-installer.sh, where x.x.x is the version number) that contains the necessary components to run Anaconda Server services.
+The installer is a self-extracting binary that contains the all the necessary components to run Anaconda Server services.
 The basic requirements prior to installation are:

 - 1.5TB storage space

 Anaconda supplies air-gapped customers with our repository in the form of tarball files.
 In order to gain access to the tarball files that contain the conda packages and CVEs, you must* provide Anaconda with the IP address of the machine you are using to download them.
 Speak with your Anaconda implementation team member to get help allowlisting your IP address.

 This must be completed prior to scheduling your implementation with Anaconda.
 The download will take several hours.

 If you prefer not to use a hostname, the public IP address of your environment will be required.